Implementing an energy solution as a five-star service

 Partnership with Adven does not require a separate investment from the customer, and the customer does not usually even need to appoint a project organization.
 Adven makes the decisions during the execution phase and bears full responsibility for the completion, operation and productivity of the plant during the entire agreement period.

 Customers can also be involved in the investment project if they wish, in which case the exchange of information during the project is also open and smooth.
-Finnfeeds Plant Manager Heikki Vahtera is happy with the partnership: “In my opinion, our co-operation has been excellent.
-We are even somewhat surprised by how well everything has been going.”
+Finnfeeds Plant Manager Heikki Vahtera is happy with the partnership.

 In a long partnership, contact matters